 Note that this table only includes conversions which involved multiple devices.
 And if a conversion has been assisted by more than one device, only one conversion will be counted in the number of "Conversions with Cross-Device Activity".
 For this reason, the number of "Conversions with Cross-Device Activity" may be lower than the sum of all values in the main table.

 The Assisting Devices report gives the number of last click conversions and click-assisted conversions for each type of device.
 It also gives you the ratio of click-assisted conversions to last click conversions for each device.

 This report is available for all levels of granularity: account, campaign, ad group, and keyword.

 To provide a full view of device performance across the conversion path, all assisting devices are counted in this table (even if the conversion happened on the same device).

 Tip: The Mobile Assist Ratio

-The key metric for your business is likely the "Mobile Assist Ratio."
+The key metric for your business is probably the "Mobile Assist Ratio".
 This tells you how often your mobile ads assisted conversions that were completed on other devices.
 For example, a mobile assist ratio of 3.72 means that for every conversion on a mobile device, 3.72 conversions on other devices were assisted by a mobile device.